 Roger Coudroy made enough of an impression on the Palestinians to apparently inspire a book of poems by various Arab authors a few years after his death.
 When Belgian journalist Lucas Catherine visited the PLO in 1970 one of his contact’s first questions was whether he had known Coudroy.
 Later he was given a copy of J’ai vécu la résistance palestinienne, as an example of work by a foreign supporter.

 By 1973, something called the l’Association européenne Roger Coudroy (Roger Coudroy European Association) was pushing anti-Zionism, pro-Arab policies, and some thinly veiled anti-Semitism.
 It had mostly French, Belgian, and Italian members.
-Jean Thiriart has obviously withdrawn from politics less than generally accepted, as the former Jeune Europe leader was playing some kind of a role in the organisation.
+Jean Thiriart was playing some kind of a role in the organisation, having obviously withdrawn from politics less than generally accepted.
 L’Association européenne Roger Coudroy quickly died off and was succeeded by l’Association des Amitiés Arabes (The Arab Friendship Association).

 After that, Coudroy lived on only as a line or two in books about Thiriart, Palestine, or Fascism.
 Today it’s mostly the Italian far-right which carries a torch for him.
 The men and women in black shirts see Coudroy as a martyr but grudgingly admit they know little about the Belgian engineer.
 His life, his death, his motives are still cloudy.
 Is he the ‘Roger’ featured in this page of photographs from 1950’s Belgium?
 Was he really imbued with the ethos of Jeune Europe when he went to fight for the Palestinians?
 What to make of this comment from his book?